-Exercise and rest: A prescription for living well with heart failure
+Exercise and rest: Living well with heart failure

 The right mix of physical activity and rest may help you live better with the condition.
 It may give you more energy and reduce some of your symptoms.
 And regular exercise may even help your heart work better.

 “Exercise is safe for most people with heart failure, but you should ask your doctor or nurse what types and amounts are right for you,” says Mindy Hillerman, a physical therapist with Mercy Home Health.

 When you are ready to be active, start slowly—even five minutes a day is fine until you can do more.
 Also try these tips:

 - Choose activities you enjoy.
 Walking is a heart-healthy exercise, and it’s easy to get started.

 - Pick a regular time to exercise when you feel most energetic, such as in the morning.

 - Ask a friend or loved one to join you.
 You can encourage each other to stick with an activity.

 While it’s important to stay active, it’s also important to rest when you need it.